pkalivas/radiate/docs/source/events.md

     --8<-- "python/events.py:handler_subclass"
     ```

     It's also completely possible to create more advanced forms of visualization or logging through this method.
-For example, below we will collect the scores from each epoch then use polars to create a DataFrame and finally plot it with matplotlib.
+For example, below we will collect the scores from each epoch then use polars to create a DataFrame and finally plot it with plotly.

     ```python
     --8<-- "python/events.py:score_plotter"